-This blog is my personal online presence, and all ideas are my own.
+This blog is part of my personal online presence, and all ideas are my own.
 Opinions expressed here do not reflect those of my primary employer(s).
 My writing on this blog should not be mistaken for formal writing, not even refined thoughts.
-This is where I think through trends and possibilities.
-Expect to find my candid and rough draft thoughts, typos and all.
+This blog largely represents tentative thoughts about trends and possibilities in education and society.
+Expect to find my candid and rough draft ideas, typos and all.

 I think and write.

-Writing about life, education, learning, innovation, entrepreneurship, and leadership in a connected world is one of my greatest passions.
-That is why I write: 150+ articles a year on this blog; books; articles for popular publications; and white papers to inform planning, policy, and practice.
+Writing about life, education, learning, innovation, transcendentals, curiosity and wonder, meaning and purpose, entrepreneurship, and leadership in a connected world is one of my greatest passions.

 I experiment and create.

 I thrive on learning through formal and informal experimentation.
-If I want to learn about game-based learning, I might try to design rudmentary games and learning from them.
-In fact, I’m quite comfortable sharing and testing early draft experiments as rough, rudmentary, and flawed as they might be.
-I’ve done that with game-based learning, podcasts, social startup ideas, filmmaking, songwriting, poetry, and more.
-Over time, I use these to refine my skills, deepen my knowledge, and to come up with future experiments.
+I’m quite comfortable sharing and testing early draft experiments as rough, rudimentary, and flawed as they might be.
+Over time, I use these to refine my skills, deepen my knowledge, add perspective, and to come up with future experiments.

-I agree with Buckminster Fuller when he claimed that design has a greater impact on the world than politics.
+I sympathize with Buckminster Fuller when he claimed that design has a potentially greater impact on the world than politics.
 Much of my design work and thinking focuses on learning experience design; educational policy design; new program development; and devising plans for new educational models, methods, frameworks or products.
 I value simple, elegant, and meaning-rich design.

 I connect and collaborate.

-I love working with people and organizations who/that embrace a spirit of social entrepreneurship.
+I love working with people and organizations who/that embrace a spirit of social good and social entrepreneurship, and people who want to join in helping to create a better, more hopeful, more humane, and more empowering educational ecosystem.

 I speak and consult.